bcbio/bcbio-nextgen/docs/contents/cloud.rst

 fastq and BAM files with the right samples, and add a found BED files as ``variant_regions`` in the configuration.
 It will then upload the final configuration back to S3 as ``s3://your-project/your-analysis/name.yaml``, which you can run directly from a bcbio cluster on AWS.
+By default, bcbio will use the us-east S3 region, but you can specify a different region in the s3 path to the metadata file: ``s3://your-project@eu-central-1/your-analysis/name.csv``

 We currently support human analysis with both the GRCh37 and hg19 genomes.
 We can also add additional genomes as needed by the community and generally welcome